Are you looking for a flexible, convenient way to manage cash flow?

-The Loan Management Account® (LMA® account) is a flexible line of credit that can be used for almost any purpose.
+The Loan Management Account® (LMA® account) offered through Bank of America is a flexible line of credit that can be used for almost any purpose.
 Whether you're looking to help a family member, remodel your kitchen, pay taxes or cover education costs, an LMA account can help.
 With an LMA account, you can generate cash, consolidate any other outstanding loans if desired and gain a clearer picture of your balance sheet.

 You can use the LMA account as a convenient way to pursue a variety of personal and business financing needs, including:

 An LMA account is a secured line of credit that uses your eligible securities, such as stocks and bonds, as collateral.
 There are no fees to establish, no minimum balance nor annual fee, so you can access funds as you need to.
 You can access funds, generally within one day of approval.
 You can access your credit in the form of both fixed rate and variable rate loans.
 Your financial advisor can help you choose the loan terms that work best for your individual situation.